kauri-io/archive/docs/Full Stack dApp Tutorial Series/deploying-your-dapp-frontend-to-heroku.md

 ---
 title: Deploying Your dApp Frontend to Heroku
 summary: Deploying Your App to Heroku Earlier in the series, we deployed our Bounties.sol smart contract using Truffle, and added a react.js front end to interact with the contract through a web browser.
 In this tutorial we deploy our front-end application to Heroku.
-This tutorial uses the source code from the tutorial, Truffle  Adding a frontend with react box.
+This tutorial uses the source code from the tutorial, Truffle- Adding a frontend with react box.
 You have to add a Procfile to the project, but no other changes are required.
 Heroku Heroku is a Platform-as-a-Service (PaaS) that enables devel
 authors:
   - Crawford Leeds (@crawfordleeds)
 date: 2019-08-23